 Governance in Holacracy is based on an interesting concept: the distinction between roles and people.
 This is also a basic concept in deep democracy.
-The nice thing about separating roles from people is that you can discuss discuss the performance of a role without becoming personal and emotional.
+The nice thing about separating roles from people is that you can discuss the performance of a role without becoming personal and emotional.

 When the roles in a circle don’t fit the work or the circle members, they feel tensions.
-Sensing and discussing tenstions is very important in Holacracy.
+Sensing and discussing tensions is very important in Holacracy.
 Tensions make up most of the agenda of the governance meeting.
 The goal of that meeting is to resolve those tensions by tweaking the roles or policies for the circle.
 The process is based on consent: the circle is not looking for perfection.
 It’s looking for a good-enough solution that doesn’t raise any valid concerns.

 ‘Obstacles’ and the Tactical Meeting

 The tactical meeting is much like a Kanban daily standup: it’s about the work to be done.
 This meeting misses many of the powerful aspects of Scrum and Kanban, however.
 There is no motivation to focus and reduce work in progress.
 Neither is there a drive to finish work so new work can be started.
 It’s just a weekly discussion of any obstacles that might have come up.
 In my experience waiting for a week to discuss obstacles with the team is way too slow.
-Furthermore all obstacles are discussed, person by person.
-I’m not sure this brings enough focus in the team.
+Furthermore, all obstacles are discussed, person by person.
+I’m not sure this brings enough focus to the team.
 It feels like a bit of waste.